tookasoft/liferay-portal-sqlserverdb-support/README.md

 Our file is called com.liferay.portal.kernel.dao.db.DBFactory and contain the FQDN of the class [it.dontesta.labs.liferay.portal.dao.db.SQLServerDBFactory](https://github.com/amusarra/liferay-portal-sqlserverdb-support/blob/master/src/main/java/it/dontesta/labs/liferay/portal/dao/db/SQLServerDBFactory.java)

-In the figure below shows the complete class diagram for OracleDB.
+In the figure below shows the complete class diagram for SQLServerDB.

 ![Class Diagram for SQLServerDB](http://www.dontesta.it/blog/wp-content/uploads/2014/02/SQLServerDB.png)